Sharaal/sql-pg/README.md

       ${sql.pagination(page)}
   `
 )

-// text:
-//   SELECT name, email FROM users
-//     WHERE
-//       validated IS NULL
-//       AND name LIKE $1
-//     LIMIT 10 OFFSET 0
-// parameters: ['%raa%']
 ```

-There are more Tag Helpers available and documented in the Wiki.
+There are a lot more Tag Helpers available and documented in the Wiki, starting with [Wiki -> Key(s)](https://github.com/Sharaal/sql-pg/wiki/Key%28s%29).

 ## Contact